D1zplay2/D1zplay2/README.md

 * Html
 * Css

-I am currently learning C++ and I hope to get a job in programing in the future
+I am currently learning how to write a report